-There are four great projects in the SDN space that anyone involved in education and training around networking should be aware of.
-These projects represent a great way to introduce students to the future of networking and, more importantly, allow them full, open access to the software involved.
-Probably not core material for a Cert IV in IT Networking class, but great extension material for keen Diploma students with an eye for future career demands.
+This post introduces six open source projects in the SDN space that anyone involved in education and training around networking should be aware of.
+These projects represent a great way to introduce students to the future of networking and virtualisation, and more importantly, to allow them full and open access to the technologies involved.

 OpenFlow is a protocol which allows direct access to and manipulation of the forwarding plane of network devices such as switches and routers, both physical and virtual (hypervisor-based), over the network.
 It enables network controllers to determine the path of network packets across a complex network of switches.
 Separating controllers from the switches enables more sophisticated traffic management than is possible using access control lists (ACLs) and routing protocols.

 OpenFlow also allows switches from different vendors, often each with their own proprietary interfaces and scripting languages, to be managed remotely using a single, open protocol.
 As such, OpenFlow is an important enabler of SDN.
 Legacy networking devices are closed monolithic devices that lack an open interface to the forwarding plane.
 A protocol like OpenFlow is needed to move network control out of proprietary network switches and into control software that’s open source and locally managed.